 Experience feedback

-2) What could you say to encourage the « shy » persons to participate in the competition?
+What could you say to encourage the more "shy" to take part in the competition?

 >>> More Details